aoqia194/leaf-installer/README.md

   double-click does not work)
 - Select the correct game version that is installed and the directory at which the game is installed
 - Hit install!
-- Add the launch option `-pzexeconfig loader-{loaderVersion}-{gameVersion}` to your game through the Steam Library
+- Add the launch option `-pzexeconfig loader-{loaderVersion}-{gameVersion}.json` to your game through the Steam Library

 Make sure that you read the post-installation message that shows up!